The Accreditation Process

 What is an ASER?

-The Analytical Self Evaluation Report (ASER) is a self study report, and part of both the initial accreditation and reaccreditation processes, that is completed by the institution and based on one or more templates (institutional and programmatic) provided by ACCET.
-The ASER addresses specific questions related to ACCET’s eight standards and serves as a structured resume on the institution’s history, mission, management, coursework, admissions, academic policies, and quality measures, along with plans for continued improvement and growth.
+The Analytical Self Evaluation Report (ASER) is a self-study report and part of both the initial accreditation and reaccreditation processes.
+It is completed by the institution and based on one or more templates (institutional and programmatic) provided by ACCET.
+The ASER addresses specific questions related to ACCET’s standards and serves as a structured resume on the institution’s history, mission, management, coursework, admissions, academic policies, and quality measures, along with plans for continued improvement and growth.
 As responses to each of the questions that follow the standards in this guideline are addressed, it should be apparent that the process purposefully provokes a critical self-evaluation that the subsequent on-site review team will be required to verify and/or challenge on the basis of actual operational activities and observable results.
 During this process, issues may arise that mandate some revision to policies, procedures, and/or practices; this should be viewed as a positive attribute of the accreditation process to inspire self-analysis and improvement.
-Further, it is designed to be a team effort among all institutional members, requiring a high level of commitment, input, and interaction across a broad cross-section of staff and faculty; questions, ideas, and proposals raised in the course of preparing the eASER are team development opportunities.
+Further, it is designed to be a team effort among all institutional members, requiring a high level of commitment, input, and interaction across a broad cross-section of staff and faculty; questions, ideas, and proposals raised in the course of preparing the ASER are team development opportunities.

 Does ACCET offer 'candidate' or 'pre-accreditation' status?

-No. “Candidate status” is made available by some accrediting agencies for institutions that offer degree granting programs that are two years or longer in length, and when the length of the accreditation process may be two years or more.
+No. “Candidate” status is made available by some accrediting agencies for institutions that offer degree-granting programs that are two years or longer in length, and when the length of the accreditation process may be two years or more.
 These agencies may offer the institution a “candidate” or “pre-accreditation” status with some of the recognition of accreditation, without having completed the accreditation process.
 ACCET does not recognize “candidate” status or any “pre-accreditation” status that would allow applicants any of the recognition or benefits of accreditation prior to Commission approval and the granting of accreditation.

 Are institutional or programmatic changes allowed during the accreditation process?

-Prior to the submission of the ASER, any revisions to the information contained in the Application, must be accompanied by an addendum to the Document 4 – Application for Accreditation, with appropriate exhibits and a narrative explanation accordingly; however, once the ASER has been submitted to ACCET, no substantive changes in the institution’s operations will be processed or further considered for ACCET approval until after the Accrediting Commission has met, reviewed, and taken final action upon the application for initial accreditation.
-Substantive changes include, but are not limited to, new programs, major program/course modifications, additional sites, and relocations out of the general market area.
-Since the eASER presents a comprehensive picture at a given point in time, the Commission wishes to ensure that the accreditation process is accurately focused on a stable representation of the institution’s operations.
+Prior to the submission of the ASER, any revisions to the information contained in the Application must be accompanied by an addendum to Document 4 – Application for Accreditation, with appropriate exhibits and a narrative explanation accordingly.
+However, once the ASER has been submitted to ACCET, no substantive changes in the institution’s operations will be processed or further considered for ACCET approval until after the Accrediting Commission has met, reviewed, and taken final action upon the application for initial accreditation.
+Substantive changes include but are not limited to, new programs, major program/course modifications, additional sites, and relocations out of the general market area.
+Since the ASER presents a comprehensive picture at a given point in time, the Commission wishes to ensure that the accreditation process is accurately focused on a stable representation of the institution’s operations.

 Does ACCET accredit institutions outside the US?